BOARD OF DIRECTORS

-Amanda Guest, Teen Programs Manager for Exhibitions, is a visual artist with 14 years’ experience at ArtsConnection, currently is a member of the Teen Programs team, facilitating teen exhibitions, internships, and collaborative artmaking spaces.
+Amanda Guest, Teen Programs Manager, is a visual artist with 14 years’ experience at ArtsConnection, currently is a member of the Teen Programs team, facilitating teen exhibitions, internships, and collaborative artmaking spaces.
 Guest came to NYC to study sculpture at the New York Studio School.
 Her career as an artist spans drawing, sculpture, site-specific installations, and collaborations with Dieu Donne Papermill on artist books and limited editions.
 Guest was born in London, England, is a graduate of Harvard College, and has one daughter.

 Jalise Hackle, Finance Associate, found her calling after her first accounting course in High School and her career sky rocketed ever since!
 Enjoys traveling and holds a BA in Public Accounting.

 Tavia Huggins, Director for Finance, has overseen ArtsConnection’s finance and human resources since 2002.
 A number cruncher at heart, Tavia enjoys using those skills to help ArtsConnection make sound financial decisions for the future.
 She has a Bachelor of Arts from Smith College and two lovely daughters.